About Monroe County

 How can I search for someone recently arrested in Monroe County, Illinois?

 To search for someone recently arrested in Monroe County, Illinois, you can contact the Monroe County Jail.
 The facility provides an inmate lookup service that can be accessed by calling the jail directly at their main phone number.
-Additionally, you can visit the Monroe County Sheriff's Office website for more information on the arrest records and inmate search process.
+You can visit the Monroe County Sheriff's Office website for more information on the arrest records and inmate search process.

 Mugshots or booking photos in Monroe County, Illinois, can be obtained from the Monroe County Sheriff's Office.
 They may provide access to these records through their office or an online portal.
 For specific inquiries, you can contact the Sheriff's Office directly to learn about the availability and process for obtaining these images.